LucasEspargueta/XRD-Viewer/README.md

 # XRD Viewer Free

-A Python-based GUI application for visualizing and analyzing X-ray diffraction (XRD) patterns from CIF files, with advanced features for accurate pattern calculation and 3D structure visualization (soon).
+A Python-based GUI application for visualizing and analyzing X-ray diffraction (XRD) patterns from CIF files, with advanced features for accurate pattern calculation.

 ![XRD Viewer Screenshot](image.png)